Project overview

 Construction

-The final design will be completed in 2024 and road/sewer construction is tentatively scheduled for 2025-2026.
-The first stage of construction on Victoria Street will be between Lawrence Avenue to Westmount Road in 2025 and Westmount Road to Fischer-Hallman Road in 2026.
+The final design and approvals were completed in 2024 and road/intersection construction is tentatively scheduled for July 2025 to spring 2026.
+The first construction project will include work on Victoria Street at the Westmount Road and Fischer-Hallman Road intersections.